 lithium, a medicine used to treat mood swings and some types of depression

-certain medicines used to treat bacterial and fungal infections.
+trimethoprim or trimethoprim/sulfamethoxazole, medicines used to treat bacterial infections.

 Tell your doctor if you are taking any of the following medicines:

 mTOR inhibitors (e.g. temsirolimus), used in the treatment of kidney cancer